 As soon as I got to the front desk, I noticed that she had a guest in her office–someone sporting the distinctive yellow vest of an employee of the PTT (the French Post Office).
 I was oddly relieved since I knew that this was likely not about Ohmygod–it was probably a translation issue of some sort.

 The hotel owner introduced me to the postal employee, Anne, (who was also her cousin) who told me there had been an ‘incident’ at the local office.
 Anne was very nice and apologetic as she informed me that Ohmygod made quite the entry into town (I say ‘town’ but Chenonceaux is at best a ‘hamlet’ since I doubt there are even 300 inhabitants–the Post Office along with the castle, two hotels and a bar formed the entirety of the town).
 Apparently, upon arriving in Chenonceaux, Ohmygod stopped first at the PTT, where, after waiting ‘patiently’ in line for all of 37 seconds, he barged to the front of the line almost knocking over the lady at the front of the line who was the grandmother of the two ladies standing before me.
 In somewhat incoherent French, he demanded to speak to the ‘patron’ (‘owner’ in French).
 After that, Anne became very confused since she does not speak English all that well and neither does Ohmygod (and his French is horrible).
-After what was estimated to be close to ten minutes of Ohmygod’s animated babbling, Anne called her cousin (Sophie) at the hotel to come over and help since Sophie’s English is near flawless.
+After what she estimated to be close to ten minutes of Ohmygod’s animated babbling, Anne called her cousin (Sophie) at the hotel to come over and help since Sophie’s English is near flawless.

-At this point, Sophie took over the story and informed me that Ohmygod was demanding to see either the “magistrate, Duke, bishop, or prince” so that they could force the police to locate his stolen identification.
+At this point, Sophie took over the story and informed me that Ohmygod was demanding to see either the “magistrate, duke, bishop, or prince” so that they could force the police to locate his stolen identification.
 To my credit, I did not even smile, let alone laugh, but I would have had both of their expressions not been so stern.
 Much to Sophie’s horror, she eventually discovered that Ohmygod was one of our clients and that he was due to stay at her hotel that night.
 Eventually, she managed to extricate him from the PTT and get him to come over to the hotel.
 She noticed that my key was gone from the wall (she then shot me a quick smile to let me know that my minor protocol violation was no problem) and she tried calling my room, but there was no answer (I was likely in the shower at the time).

-I apologized profusely for the entire incident, informed her that I had recovered the missing documents earlier in the day, and was going to give them to Ohmygod right away.
+I apologized profusely for the entire incident, informed her that I had recovered the missing documents earlier in the day, and was going to give them to Ohmygod tout de suite.
 As I was about to turn and walk away, she help up a finger to indicate that was not quite all.
 Ohmygod clearly made quite an impression on Sophie.
 In the two minute monologue that followed she used the word “bizarre” at least five times, noting that he did not seem to have showered anytime recently.
 It seemed clear that she was concerned about the hotel and the effect that Ohmygod would have on everything from the other patrons to the linens.